StefansCode/i3/README.md

 - Add the currently open windows to the workspaces in the i3bar
 - Fix auto_split_toggle, because I just did something to disable it.
 I also need to figure out what it was.
 - Add pictures like in the i3 doku for my key combinations
+- remove $mod+f for fullscreen, because fn+F11 does this too